Don’t forget to update your ‘contrôle technique’ (MOT)

 - Nuisances: pollution, noise level

 Original Certificat d’Immatriculation

-You must take the original of your carte grise (certificat d’immatriculation) to your contrôle technique.
+You must take the original of your carte grise or certificat d’immatriculation (log book) to your contrôle technique.
 A photocopy will not be accepted.